Octavius-Dante/Arthelais/ex_4/Readme.md

 // adding a property to the variable oEmp.biker = true;

-// adding a propertyto the variable oEmp.smoker = false;
+// adding a property to the variable oEmp.smoker = false;

 // returned values will be